AsiaWi/hygge_life/README.md

     * Asus Vivobook
          * Issue: Contact form won't show any contrast for box-shadowing for each input for iphone users due to using Safari.
          * Fix: I have changed the border for each input to more contrasting colour so that users can see each input line when filling in a form.
 Fix has been succesful.

+         * Issue: bottom scroll bar shown at the bottom of guide.html page for screens below 400
+         * Fix: I have changed image width to min:300 for small screens and added media query to extend that width sooner.
+No bottom scroll bar showing now.
 ### Lighthouse
 * HOME PAGE (desktop/ mobile)
 ![home_page_desktop](assets/docs/lighthouse_home_page_desktop.png)